Leadership Tips: Starting Your Career – Part II

 If you’re not passionate about your role, do something else.
 Fast.

-If you’re not passionate about your work, you won’t do it well.
-You won’t give your best effort and eventually, it will show.
+You won’t do it well if you’re not passionate about your work.
+You won’t give your best effort; eventually, it will show.

 Seth Godin said it best: “It is easier to bring your passion to a job than to find a job to match your passion.”